 Application Process and Deadline

 All applications must go through the Wright State University scholarship application.
 Select YES to identifying as a member of the LGBTQA+ community to be considered for this scholarship.
-The LGBTQA affairs advisory committee will review the applications to determine the recipient.
+The LGBTQA Center advisory committee will review the applications to determine the recipient.